LlagosteraPol/intensitynet/README.md

 ## Example

-This is an example that shows you how to set up IntensityNet and calculate and plot the moran-i correlation:
+This is an example that shows you how to set up IntensityNet and calculate and plot the Geary-c correlation:

 ``` r
 library(intensitynet)